jpsecher/terraform-azure-ufst/readme.md

 The `tenant_id` is the Directory ID, see [portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Properties).
 It is a fixed, global property.

 The `subscription_id` can be found through the [portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).
 It is a kind of a cost group or account.
 Which one to use depends on whether you are creating resources for experimentation (*Sandbox*) or test (*Games*).
 See `../module/settings-azure` for a list.

-The `client_id` is (currently) the Application ID of *Terraform v1*, see [portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ApplicationBlade/appId/a614832f-710d-4061-ba3b-90eda3da7392/objectId/85cceaa8-eb09-4e1f-ad7a-d9939bb00b1a).
-It should be set in your `secrets-azure.tf` file.

-The `client_secret` is a personal token, issued through Azure console.
-It should be set in your `secrets-azure.tf` file.

 ### Terraform